DanielKispert/JSONEditor/README.md

         }
     ]

 you should only use text or numbers for key nodes for now

+# Templates

+you can import existing JSON documents into any point of your json tree (given that the schema supports it).
+You can also use a special syntax to mark variables in a json document and the editor will help you fill them out! e.g. if you have a person object with name: <personname> and then somewhere else you would like to enter that as well then you can use <personname> again.
+Any string in <> will be assumed to be a variable and can be filled out by the json editor.
+That allows you to do predetermined mass-replacement!